 Creating a dataset

-To create a dataset, click the New Dataset button on the Datasets tab.
+Under Data, click the New Dataset button on the Datasets tab.

 You will then be taken to the form below, where you can create a standard or large dataset depending on your file size.
 Standard datasets can contain up to 45 million rows and large datasets can contain 50 million or more rows.